-The Sierra Cal=Trak SL-800 is a true primary gas standard.
+The Sierra Cal=Trak is a true primary gas standard.
 The time required for the graphite composite piston to traverse a known distance through the flow cylinder is precisely measured and an internal computer calculates the flow.
 The volumetric accuracy of the instrument is built into its dimensional characteristics.
-Standardization of the gas flow readings to obtain mass flow is achieved with precisely calibrated temperature and pressure sensors.
+Standardization of the gas flow readings is achieved with precisely calibrated temperature and pressure sensors.

 Piston provers like the Cal=Trak are characterized by the most basic of quantities: length and time.
-As flow is necessarily a derived unit, a dimensionally characterized system would be as close as possible to direct traceability from national dimensional standards.
+As flow is necessarily a derived unit, a dimensionally characterized primary system would be as close as possible to direct traceability from national dimensional standards.
+This is the inherent benefit of a primary standard.

-An idealized piston prover would consist of a mass-less, friction-less, leakproof, shape-invariant and impermeable piston inserted within the flow stream and enclosed by a perfect cylinder.
-The time that the piston takes to move a known distance (which implies a known volume) then yields the volumetric flow Q as:
+An idealized piston prover would consist of a massless, frictionless, leakproof, shape-invariant and impermeable piston inserted within the flow stream and enclosed by a perfect cylinder.
+The time that the piston takes to move a known distance (which implies a known volume) then yields the volumetric flow as:

-$$Q = V/T = \pi r^2 h/T$$
+$$F = V/T = \pi r^2 h/T$$